bee4come/QuantRift-hackathon/README.md

 - **Riot Games** for the official API and game data
 - **AWS Bedrock** for AI model access
 - **Anthropic** for Claude AI models
 - **[Jayde Garrow](https://jaydegarrow.wixsite.com/jaydefonts)** for the PaybAck font used in titles
 - The League of Legends community for inspiration and feedback

+- **[Jayde Garrow](https://jaydegarrow.wixsite.com/jaydefonts)** for the PaybAck font used in titles
+- The League of Legends community for inspiration and feedback